 .
 The UG will become MO once the curriculum of at least one of the RIGS of this UG has achieved the required standards.
 More than one RIG can achieve the required standards.
 For example, in the USA there are over 20 different programmes that meet the IFOMPT Standards, but they all fall under the American Academy of Orthopaedic Manual Physical Therapists (AAOMPT), which is the MO for USA.

 Once a prospective RIG has submitted the required documents to IFOMPT, the Executive Committee will approve your RIG status.

-Step 2: How do you progress to become a Member Organisation?
+Step 2: How do you progress to become an Associate Member Organisation?

-RIGs who wish to apply to become an MO are encouraged to utilise the following document
+RIGs or AMOs who wish to apply to become an MO are encouraged to utilise the following document

 for guidance in the development of curriculum submission for membership in IFOMPT.
-Once the educational programme of your RIG is ready and the Advisory Group on RIG Development have given the go-ahead, and you have sorted out your organisational structure, the formal application to become a MO can be submitted.
+Once the educational programme of your RIG or AMO is ready and the Advisory Group on Membership Development have given the go-ahead, and you have sorted out your organisational structure, the formal application to become a MO can be submitted.
 The applications should contain the list of documents required

 Review process of the application

 The application will be referred to the Standards Committee (SC) to review the application and the curriculum to make sure that it meets the requirements.
 The SC members allocated to the case will interact with you as part of their evaluation and will work with you to ensure that all the requirements are met.
 Once this process has been completed, the application needs to be presented to the Delegate Assembly of IFOMPT, who have to vote in the new MO.
 If voted in, the MO annual subscription applies.
 In 2021, the fee for MOs is $2 630.00 and for AMO's it is $1 000.00.

 Once approved as an MO of IFOMPT, the MO is eligible for all the benefits of membership